GenGrim76/Pareto-Optimal-GDC/README.md

 ## Environment

 **TradeOff.jar** library runs over Linux/Ubuntu distros with java 11 pre-installed.
 It released under the terms of the GNU General Public License v3.0 (see *License.md*).
-It requires a *Java* compliant Virtual Machine (>= 1.8).
+It requires a *Java* compliant Virtual Machine (version >= 1.8).
 It integrates libraries written in C++ and python, which is why the following pre-installed environments are required:

 - python version >= 3.7
 - cmake version >= 3.25